AdobeDocs/pass.en/help/authentication/tve-dashboard-overview.md

 >[!NOTE]
 >
->The content presented in this guide is provided for information purposes.
-Using this API requires a valid license from Adobe.
-Any unauthorized usage isn't permitted.
+>The content on this page is provided for information purposes only.
+Usage of this API requires a current license from Adobe.
+No unauthorized use is permitted.

-The [[!DNL Adobe] Pass TVE Dashboard](https://console.auth.adobe.com/) is a primary tool for Adobe Pass Authentication customers (Programmers) to manage their configurations and data.
+The [[!DNL Adobe] Pass TVE Dashboard](https://console.auth.adobe.com/) is a tool for Adobe Pass Authentication customers (Programmers) to manage their configuration and data.
 This self-service dashboard enables a range of functionalities, such as:

-* **Integration management**: Add new integrations between the associated channels and Multichannel Video Programming Distributors (MVPDs) in the Adobe Pass Authentication ecosystem.
+* **Integration management**: Add new integrations between respective brands(Channels) of a programmer and Multichannel Video Programming Distributors (MVPDs) in the Adobe Pass Authentication ecosystem.

 * **Property configuration**: Configure multiple properties for each integration to implement granular business rules customized to specific platform needs.

-* **Report generation**: Access and export detailed reports on configuration setups across MVPDs.
-These reports include various platform categories like *Desktop, Mobile, and TV Connected Devices* and platforms like *iOS, Android&trade;, tvOS, Roku, and FireTV*.
-They provide insights into single sign-on (SSO) support and subscriber authentication or authorization session duration at MVPD and platform levels.
+* **Report generation**: Access and export detailed reports on configuration setup across MVPDs.
+These reports include various platform categories such as, *Desktop, Mobile, and TV Connected Devices* and platforms such as, *iOS, Android&trade;, tvOS, Roku, and FireTV*.
+The reports provide insights into Single Sign-On (SSO) support and subscriber authentication or authorization session duration at MVPD and platform levels.

-* **Traffic visualization**: Visualize high-level authentication and authorization traffic data for the properties of a programmer.
+* **Traffic visualization**: Visualize high-level authentication and authorization traffic data of the programmer properties.

-To access the TVE Dashboard, contact your Technical Account Manager (TAM).
+Contact your Technical Account Manager (TAM) to access the TVE Dashboard.
 This access requires configuring two new user groups within your Adobe Marketing Cloud Organization:

 * **TVE Dashboard Read-Write**: Members of this group have full editing rights across all sections of the dashboard.
 * **TVE Dashboard Read-Only**: Members of this group have viewing rights only across the entire dashboard.